-We Must Promote Public Safety through Proper Planning and Resources to Protect Citizens and Equip First Responders
+We Must Promote Public Safety through Proper Planning and Resources to Protect Students, Citizens and Equip First Responders

 Our Washington State Patrol must be equipped to do their jobs and ideally reflect the diversity of the communities around them.
 It’s important that those who commit crimes are held responsible in accordance with the law, and that we have enough prepared first responders who can adequately handle these unforeseen incidents and crimes.
 During the 2016 session, House Bill 2872 enhanced Washington State Patrol recruitment, retention and pay raises to address this issue.

 Natural disasters occur across the state which we must ensure we are properly prepared for in order to prevent these situations as much as possible, and respond effectively for the citizens when they do occur.
 This includes managing our forests in a more purposeful and preventative way by clearing out the old, dead trees in advance on a regular basis and creating fire lines to stop the annual fires from mass destruction of properties and potentially lives.